 More information about Turkey is available on the Turkey Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The U.S.-Turkey friendship dates to 1831, when the United States established diplomatic relations with the Ottoman Empire.
-After World War I and the founding of the Turkish Republic, the United States established diplomatic relations with Turkey in 1927.
+After World War I and the founding of the Turkish Republic, the United States established diplomatic relations with the Republic of Turkey in 1927.
 The Economic and Technical Cooperation agreement – signed July 12, 1947 between the United States and Turkey – advanced the relationship further.
 The agreement implemented the Truman Doctrine and its policy “to support free peoples who are resisting attempted subjugation by armed minorities or by outside pressures.”
-The United States condemned the July 15, 2016, coup attempt in Turkey and continues to emphasize the importance of the Turkish government’s adherence to policies and actions that build public trust in Turkey’s democratic institutions and the rule of law consistent with human rights’ commitments.
+The United States condemned the July 15, 2016, coup attempt in Turkey, and the United States continues to emphasize the importance of the Turkish government’s adherence to policies and actions that build public trust in the country’s democratic institutions and the rule of law, as well as upholding human rights commitments.
 Turkey is a key NATO Ally and critical regional partner, and the United States is committed to improving the relationship between our two countries.
 It is in our interest to keep Turkey anchored to the Euro-Atlantic community.

 Turkey is an important U.S. security partner.
 Turkey has been a valued North Atlantic Treaty Organization (NATO) Ally since 1952.
 Turkey is a leader in the Alliance’s Resolute Support Mission, continues to contribute to security in Afghanistan, and serves as NATO’s vital eastern anchor, controlling (in accordance with international conventions) the straits of the Bosporus and the Dardanelles, which link the Black Sea with the Mediterranean.

 Turkey is engaged in intensive efforts to defeat terrorist organizations both inside and outside its borders, including the Kurdistan Workers’ Party (PKK), the Revolutionary People’s Liberation Party/Front (DHKP-C), and ISIS.
 As a vital member of the Defeat ISIS Coalition, Turkey opened its military bases to the United States and Coalition partners in July 2015.
 Since that time, Incirlik Air Base has been critical in the effort to degrade and ultimately destroy ISIS in Syria and Iraq.